Many or all companies we feature compensate us. Compensation and editorial

 See our resource on using a personal loan versus an auto loan to buy a car.

-I suggest first-time car buyers take their time to research the best loan for them, taking into account their credit history, report, and score, and to shop at least three different lending options before deciding on which loan option fits in with their overall financial condition.
-Most important: Do not purchase a vehicle that leaves your budget with little to no discretionary income or impedes your ability to establish and maintain an emergency savings account or prevents you from saving for retirement
+If you’re a first-time car buyer, take the time to research the best loan for you, taking into account your credit history, report, and score.
+Shop at least three different lending options before deciding on which loan option fits in with your overall financial condition.

 How to apply for an auto loan